Eloy Jiménez Player Props: White Sox vs. Mariners

 Eloy Jiménez At The Plate

-- Jimenez has seven doubles, seven home runs and 12 walks while hitting .260.
+- Jimenez is batting .258 with seven doubles, eight home runs and 12 walks.

-- Jimenez will look to extend his five-game hitting streak.
-He's batting .273 with two homers over the course of his last games.
+- Jimenez will look to extend his six-game hitting streak.
+He's batting .261 with two homers in his last outings.

-- In 19 games this season (50.0%), Jimenez has picked up an RBI, and in six of those games (15.8%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 51.3% of his games this year, Jimenez has had at least one RBI.
+He's picked up more than one in 15.4% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.